-2.2.4a Do you use incentive measures 1 such as those described in CoP14 Doc 14.32 to implement the Convention?
-YesNo
+2.2.4a Do you use incentive measures 16 such as those described in CoP14 Doc 14.32 to implement the

+Convention?
+Yes No

+Due diligence

 Compensatory mechanisms

 Certification

 Communal property rights

 Auctioning of quotas

-Cost recovery or environmental charges 🗌 🗌
+Cost recovery or environmental charges

 Enforcement incentives

-If 'Yes' to any of the above, or if you use other measures, please provide a summary or link to further information: Enforcement officers receive an incentive 10% of the cost of the detained material
+If 'Yes' to any of the above, or if you use other measures, please provide a summar further information: y or link to

 2.2.4b Have incentives harmful to biodiversity been eliminated?
 Not at all

-Very little⊠
+/ery little

 Somewhat

-Completely
+(Completely

-1 Defined as 'Social and economic incentives that promote and regulate sustainable management of and responsible trade in, wild flora and flora and promote effective enforcement of the Convention'.
+16 Defined as 'Social and economic incentives that promote and regulate sustainable management of and responsible trade in, wild flora and flora and promote effective enforcement of the Convention'.
 The intent of such measures is not to promote wildlife trade as such, but rather to ensure that any wildlife trade undertaken is conducted in a sustainable manner.